WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 IMPLEMENTING PARTNERS | DEPRECIATION

-An important exception to this is if the durable equipment was bought using ECHO Funding.
-In cases where ECHO has already covered or contributed to the purchase cost of a piece of durable equipment the related depreciation or rental costs can never be charged to a future ECHO funded Action - to do so would be contrary to normal financial safeguards and would constitute double funding.
+The depreciation/rental costs must be reflected in the accounting system in a consistent and verifiable way.
+An important exception to this is if the durable equipment was bought using DG ECHO funding.
+In cases where DG ECHO has already covered or contributed to the purchase cost of a part of durable equipment the related depreciation or rental costs can never be charged to a future DG ECHO funded Action.
+This practice is contrary to normal financial safeguards and would constitute double funding.
+In cases where it is not possible to charge rent/depreciation to a DG ECHO funded Action it may still be possible to charge the maintenance and running costs of that durable equipment to the Action's budget.

 Under the general applicable rules on cost eligibility, the Commission can only pay for a cost when it has, amongst other criteria, been correctly "incurred".